Kurt Aland: Life

-Relevance
+Achievements

 Kurt Aland was representative of increasing specialism within theological-historical studies.
 In the field of New Testament research, his work (and also the work that he did together with his wife Barbara Aland in the Institute for New Testament Textual Research in Münster) is internationally acclaimed.

 The focus of his work began as an intense and adventurous search for old manuscripts on several expeditions to abbeys in Russia and Greece (amongst others).
 He discovered numerous manuscripts of the New Testament, whose evaluation is still in progress.
 Most notable among his work was the newly arranged edition of Novum Testamentum Graece (Greek New Testament) in 1979 (also called Nestle–Aland).
 This textual foundation for the New Testament exemplifies a scholarly mentality aimed at achieving the highest possible convergence with the "original text."

 Furthermore, he acted in the Hermann-Kunst-Stiftung, which was founded in 1964 by Hermann Kunst, a good friend of Aland.
 Many important figures within politics and economics participated in the sponsorship of the Institute for New Testament Textual Research.

 Another priority in his life was church history, being concerned with the early church, the Reformation, and movements such as pietism and revivalism.

 Aland received critical acclaim for his profundity and comprehensive knowledge of the textual sources for the New Testament.
 His contemporary presence is relevant, having contributed to modern scientific methodology.
 Aland was of the opinion that every work within historical research stands on its adherence to reliability and accessibility.

-The archives (Nachlass) of Kurt Aland are provided in the University Archives of the University of Münster, Germany.
+The archives (Nachlass) of Kurt Aland are held in the University Archives of the University of Münster, Germany.